-Can I use Canvas outdoors?
+Can I use Canvas to scan exteriors?

 The Short Answer

-The Long Answer:
+The Long Answer

 There are a number of limitations that can affect the success of using Canvas on exterior and/or outdoor projects, affecting both scanning itself as well as Scan To CAD.
 However, in many cases they can be worked around.

 Most 3D sensors can struggle to varying degrees in direct sunlight, but sensitivity may vary.
 The LiDAR sensor used by LiDAR-enabled iOS devices will struggle most in very bright, direct sunlight, and not be very impacted on overcast days, or when scanning an area shielded from direct sunlight.

 The LiDAR sensor’s range is 5m, meaning roofs and second-story exteriors will be very challenging to capture.

 Generally, the larger an area you cover in a scan, the more small, unnoticeable measurement errors can compound, which is why Canvas states an accuracy tolerance in relative percentage terms vs. absolute terms.
 If you are scanning a very large side of a home, you may experience more drift (or distortion) in your model, which can affect accuracy.